Drug information provided by: IBM Micromedex

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that cause drowsiness).
 Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures (eg, barbiturates), muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the above while you or your child are using this medicine.

 This medicine may cause some people to become drowsy, dizzy, lightheaded, or less alert than they are normally, especially when they are starting treatment or increasing the dose.
 It may also cause blurred or double vision, weakness, or loss of muscle control in some people.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert and well-coordinated or able to see well.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Stay out of direct sunlight, especially between the hours of 10:00 AM and 3:00 PM, if possible.